usnistgov/REFPROP-wrappers/wrappers/Excel/README.md

 2. Create a folder named "refprop" in "/Users/$USER/Library/Group Containers/UBF8T346G9.Office/" replacing $USER with your username
 3. Copy your Refprop FLUIDS and MIXTURES folders (make sure they are capitilized) into the refprop folder just created
 4. Copy the librefprop.dylib created in Step 1 into the refprop folder
-5. Download REFPRP91.XLA and move to "/Users/$USER/Library/Group Containers/UBF8T346G9.Office/" replacing $USER with your username
+5. Download REFPRP91.XLA and move file to "/Users/$USER/Library/Group Containers/UBF8T346G9.Office/", replacing $USER with your username.
 6. Open Excel, select Developer tab, click on 'Excel Add-ins'.
 Click 'Browse' and navigate to "/Users/$USER/Library/Group Containers/UBF8T346G9.Office/REFPRP91.XLA"; select file and click 'Open'.
-Make sure the box for Refprp91 is checked.
+Make sure the box for 'Refprp91' is checked.
 7. Open Visual Basic editor (top left icon inside Developer tab).
 Inside the project box (upper left) select 'Refprop91Code' under REFPROP/Modules.
-Replace all instances of "$USER" with your username and save.
+Read comments below first variable declaration for OSX; comment out fluid/mixture directory declarations and uncomment OSX ones.
+Replace all instances of "$USER" within the module with your username and save.

 The following outlines the procedure for using REFPROP within any spreadsheet in Office 2007 or 2010: